-- 10.7In situations where multiple air terminals are required, the perimeter air terminals shall be positioned so that they are no more than 230' (70m) from the outside edge of the building nor shall be ESE Air Terminals be spaced more than 460' (140m) apart at any time.
+- 10.7 In situations where multiple air terminals are required, the perimeter air terminals shall be positioned so that they are no more than 230' (70m) from the outside edge of the building nor shall be ESE Air Terminals be spaced more than 460' (140m) apart at any time.
 A cross run cable shall be provided at intervals of 1000' (305m) When building exceed 200' (610m) in length in any direction.
 See Figure 10.8.1.
 The recommended number and placement of air terminals is based solely on Heary Bros.'
-30 years of experience and its air terminals and the configuration of those terminals have not been scientifically proven or guaranteed to have a measurable zone of protection. - 10.8Down Conductors in situations where multiple ESE Air Terminals are required shall be spaced at intervals no more than 500' (152m) apart around the perimeter of the structure.
+30 years of experience and its air terminals and the configuration of those terminals have not been scientifically proven or guaranteed to have a measurable zone of protection.
+Consumers should be aware that the NFPA, in issuing its standard for lightning protection, NFPA 780, states that the NFPA, "does not independently test, evaluate or verify the accuracy of any information or the soundness of any judgment contained in its codes and standards." - 10.8 Down Conductors in situations where multiple ESE Air Terminals are required shall be spaced at intervals no more than 500' (152m) apart around the perimeter of the structure.

-10.9Bonding connections shall be made with main size conductor to all rebar, reinforcing rod, structural steel, interior wall wire mesh, nylon mesh in stucco walls, etc., whether exposed or not, at the upper and lower extremities of each down conductor.
+Bonding connections shall be made with main size conductor to all rebar, reinforcing rod, structural steel, interior wall wire mesh, nylon mesh in stucco walls, etc., whether exposed or not, at the upper and lower extremities of each down conductor.
 Care shall be taken to assure that all rebar, reinforcing rod, structural steel, interior wall mesh, nylon mesh in stucco walls etc, whether exposed or not is electrically continuous or made so.
 (See Fig. 10.9.1 and Fig 10.9.2).